top of page

 Cuming has exhibited extensively in the United States including the National Gallery, The Sumner Museum and Senate Building in Washington D.C , Monmouth Museum in Middletown New Jersey, the Allan Stone Gallery in New York City.

 Cuming's regional exhibitions include the State Capitol, Denver, CO, The Arvada Center For The Arts, Arvada CO,The Lincoln Center,Fort Collins CO,The Dairy Art Center,Boulder,CO, Pirate Contemporary Art ,Denver, CO.
-Redline,Denver CO, and Goodwin Fine Art,Denver, CO.
+Redline,Denver CO, Goodwin Fine Art,Denver, CO and Robischon gallery , Denver CO.

 Cuming's work has been published in architectural and design magazines, and acquired by corporate and private collections throughout the United States.